 Dear Mr. Smith,

 It was nice to connect with you yesterday.
 I appreciate your time and thank you for your interest in having me join your team.
 Unfortunately, I will not be able to accept your proposed offer.
 After reviewing your company’s needs and my skill sets, I think it would be best if you find a different candidate for the position.
 Thank you again for your consideration.

 Keep it simple and get to the point.
 In most cases, you may not hear anything back.
 Sometimes, the prospect will try to convince you to reconsider.
 It is important that you stand firm and trust your gut.
 If it isn’t a good fit, there is no point in trying to force it.
-There are plenty of other job opportunities on oDesk and other virtual marketplaces.
+There are plenty of other job opportunities on Upwork and other virtual marketplaces.